Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Theoretical guarantees of F3I

-where $\sigma^\text{miss}$ is linked to the variance of the data distribution and depends on the missingness mechanism. \end{theorem}

 In particular, this theorem means that the imputation quality decreases with the variance in the data, which is what we expect, as convex imputations would hardly be able to generate outlier data points.
-Of course, those results only hold in the case of independently identically distributed Gaussian data and the three missingness mechanisms we mentioned at the start of the section.
+The proof and full expression of the bound in Theorem~\ref{thm:mse_bounds} are located in Appendix~\ref{subapp:mse}.